Stitching Aids for Disabled Stitchers

 There also may be some problem threading needles.
 I haven’t tried them but Clover makes an automatic needle threader.
 I think you load up with needles and put the thread in a press a button.
 I read that it worked with all kinds of needles.

-Lights, especially florescent are a problem because of flickering.
-You may find compact florescent bulbs better than thing like Ott Lights.
+Lights, especially florescent, are a problem because of flickering.
+You may find LED bulbs better than something like Ott Lights.
 Good light may help a lot.

 Tacks for mounting canvas are also a problem (it’s that fine motor control thing).
-Get big head tacks.
-The best I’ve found are quilter’s tacks, they are stronger (and cheaper).
-To get the tacks out, try either one of those tools (I can’t remember the name) or a lever-style staple remover.
+Get big head tacks or brass stitcher’s tacks.
+The best large tacks I’ve found are quilter’s tacks, they are stronger (and cheaper)than other large tacks.
+To get the tacks out, try a lever-style staple remover.
 Then you don’t have to work as hard or have as much strength to get the tacks out.
-Buy quilter’s tack at quilt shops and fabric stores.
+Buy quilter’s tacks at quilt shops and fabric stores and brass needlework tacks at your LNS.
 Store them in a tin can or box.

 Even with all this, there are times I can’t stitch because of weakness, when this happens I get out some old needlepoint books and look at the projects and dream of future things to stitch.
 When my hands start to hurt, or the stitches start to bee too hard, I always take a break for awhile, because continuing makes it worse.
 I stitch much more slowly than I used to.